 Sweet Potato Casserole

-In my house, a traditional holiday meal always included my Aunt Ida Bell’s sweet potato casserole.
-Here’s a close version of her recipe that I made and sold at our small markets every Fall and holiday season.
-These are still requested by our old customers who say our recipe is the very best!
+As a child, a traditional holiday meal always included my Aunt Ida Bell’s Sweet Potato Casserole.
+Here’s a close version of her recipe that I made and sold at our small markets in the Fall and holiday seasons.
+These casseroles are still requested by old customers who say our recipe is the very best!

 - ¼ t. cinnamon

 - ½ cup half and half or cream (If using fresh sweet potatoes, you can skip this ingredient)

 Find our products in a store near you

 - Drain (discard liquid) sweet potatoes and beat with hand mixer.
 Add and beat in sugar, cinnamon, eggs, vanilla, melted butter, and cream.
 Pour into 6 X 12 or 8 X 8 baking dish.